ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 </figure>
 </div>

 To maintain modularity in the reference architecture, this document introduces the concept of CCSM and BPI Abstraction.
-A CCSM or BPI Abstraction expressed through a CCSM Abstraction Layer, constitutes technology applications that wrap capabilities of CCSMs and BPIs such that these capabilities can be exposed to applications above the CCSM or BPI Abstraction Layers in a manner that minimizes the dependency of these applications on the details of a CCSM and BPI – Figure 2.
+A CCSM or BPI Abstraction expressed through a BPI or CCSM Abstraction Layer, constitutes technology applications that wrap capabilities of CCSMs and BPIs such that these capabilities can be exposed to applications above the CCSM or BPI Abstraction Layers in a manner that minimizes the dependency of these applications on the details of a CCSM and BPI – Figure 2.

 The Client CCSM API as an external BPI API is implementation-specific and will not be discussed further.